AbSsEnT/giskard-tech-exercise/submission/submission_report.md

 #### SMOTE-NC
 There is one important point to be considered, when using SMOTE and ADASYN.
-If dataset contains categorical features or numerical, but discrete, than these two method can generate non-reasonable samples.
-For example, if we draw a point between samples, where feature 'age' has values 47 and 48, it is real to get feature 47.34 for the new point, which makes no sense.
+If dataset contains categorical features or numerical-discrete, then these two methods can generate non-reasonable samples.
+For example, if we draw a point between samples, where feature 'age' has values 47 and 48, it is possible to get feature 47.34 for the new point, which makes no sense.
-Thus post-processing is needed to transform such features or it is possible to use over-sampling methods, which handle categorical and discrete features.
+Thus post-processing is needed to transform such features, or it is possible to use over-sampling methods, which handle categorical and discrete features.
 One of these methods is SMOTE-NC, which for categorical features picks the most frequent values across its neighbourhood.